isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-raccoon-traps.markdown

----
+﻿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: "7 Best Raccoon Traps in 2025\_Reviewed"
-$12025-05-19T00:00:00+00:00
 categories:
 - Product Reviews
 - Raccoons
 tags: []
 slug: /best-raccoon-traps/
-$12025-05-19T00:00:00+03:00
 ---

-In this post, Ive reviewed the best raccoon traps and cages available today.�My key considerations are that the traps must be safe to the non-target animals and equally humane for
+In this post, Ive reviewed the best raccoon traps and cages available today.
+My key considerations are that the traps must be safe to the non-target animals and equally humane for
 [raccoons](https://pestpolicy.com/raccoon-facts/)
 .